awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-cloudformation-moduleversion.md

   If you attempt to delete an `AWS::CloudFormation::ModuleVersion` resource that represent the default version, the operation will fail if there are other active versions\.

   For more information on deprecating module versions, see [DeregisterType](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_DeregisterType.html) in the *AWS CloudFormation API Reference*\.
-+ You cannot edit a module version\.
++ You can't edit a module version\.
 Updating an `AWS::CloudFormation::ModuleVersion` resource results in a new module version being registered in the CloudFormation registry\.

 ## Examples<a name="aws-resource-cloudformation-moduleversion--examples"></a>

 ### Registering a module version<a name="aws-resource-cloudformation-moduleversion--examples--Registering_a_module_version"></a>

 The following example registers a module version\.
-If this is the only version of the module registered in this account and region, CloudFormation sets this version as the default version\.
+If this is the only version of the module registered in this account and Region, CloudFormation sets this version as the default version\.

 #### JSON<a name="aws-resource-cloudformation-moduleversion--examples--Registering_a_module_version--json"></a>